bergie/MidgardMvcCompatBundle/README.md

     new Midgard\MvcCompatBundle\MidgardMvcCompatBundle()

+## Configuration

-You also need to tell the MvcCompat autoloader where your Midgard MVC components are installed.
+You need to tell the MvcCompat autoloader where your Midgard MVC components are installed.

 Do this by editing your `config.yml`.
 If your components are installed in the `midgardmvc` directory under Symfony2 root, then:

     midgard_mvc_compat:
         root: "%kernel.root_dir%/../midgardmvc"

-## Running components
+## Running components in your Symfony2 application

 You can run individual components by adding them to your route configuration.
 For example: